The Silk Road by Train

 - Behold Islamic architecture in UNESCO-acclaimed Bukhara, Khiva, and Samarkand

-If you're in the least travel-minded, the names visited on this rail epic will get your pulse racing: the vast imperial grandeur of Moscow; the daunting Karakum Desert; the Silk Road’s sublime monuments in Bukhara, Khiva, and Samarkand; the ancient city of Merv; the Caves of the Thousand Buddhas at Dunhuang; and the famed Terracotta Warriors of Xian.
-Tracing one of the Silk Road's most important branches from Moscow to Beijing by train is a rare and momentous journey done with ease and in great comfort.
-A 13-day abridged version is also available, as is a Moscow to Tibet variation.
+If you're in the least travel-minded, the names visited on this rail epic will get your pulse racing: the famed Terracotta Warriors of Xian; the Caves of the Thousand Buddhas at Dunhuang; the ancient city of Merv; the Silk Road’s sublime monuments in Bukhara, Khiva, and Samarkand; the daunting Karakum Desert; and the vast imperial grandeur of Moscow.
+Tracing one of the Silk Road's most important branches from Beijing to Moscow by train is a rare and momentous journey done with ease and in great comfort.
+A 13-day abridged version is also available.

 Roll across Russia and the Karakum to Khiva, home to glorious mosques Your stop in Volgograd reveals the site of one of World War II's most important battles.

-Trip variations: Taste of the Silk Road (13 days) travels between Moscow and Almaty, excluding China.
+Trip variations: Taste of the Silk Road (13 days) travels between Almaty and Moscow, excluding China.
 There is also a special Moscow to Lhasa adventure (23 days), which includes the high-altitude train from Golmund over the 16,640-foot Tangula Pass to Lhasa, spending three days in Tibet.
 Call for details.

 Dates & Prices